A Guide To Secured Loans & Homeowner Loans

 - The client has a complicated credit profile

-Secured loans are quite flexible with regard to eligibility, and therefore they are a good alternative for clients who have had problems in the past acquiring credit.
+Secured loans are quite flexible about eligibility, and therefore they are a good alternative for clients who have had problems in the past acquiring credit.
 Even those with missed payments or defaults on their credit history may find the solution is a secured loan from Clever Lending.

 - The client wants to retain his or her current mortgage arrangement